Alan Ritchson: Films

 His movie credits include a role in the 2006 film The Butcher, as well as a minor role in 2009's Fired Up!
 In 2007, director Robert Zemeckis used Ritchson for his facial image, physique, and in movement for actor Ray Winstone of the title character of Beowulf.

 Ritchson portrayed Gloss, a tribute in the 75th Hunger Games, in The Hunger Games: Catching Fire (2013).
 Ritchson also portrayed Raphael in Teenage Mutant Ninja Turtles, a reboot to the Teenage Mutant Ninja Turtles film series after the four previous films.
 Ritchson would later criticize producers of the new TMNT live-action films, claiming they mistreated him and other actors portraying the turtles during and after filming.
 He returned to the role of Thad Castle in the Blue Mountain State movie, Blue Mountain State: The Rise of Thadland.
 Ritchson co-starred in Rooster Teeth Production's first feature-length movie—the science fiction comedy Lazer Team in January 2016.
 He also played a medium role in The Wedding Ringer.

 In 2018, Ritchson was announced as the director, co-writer, and producer of Dark Web: Cicada 3301, a comedy-thriller film inspired by the eponymous organization.
 He also co-starred in it as an NSA agent.
 The film is the first original project of Phreaker Films, a film fund run by Ritchson.
 The rights for Dark Web: Cicada 3301 were acquired by Lionsgate in 2020, who released the film digitally on March 12, 2021.
 In 2022, he joined the cast of Fast X.

 In 2024, Ritchson appeared in Jon Gunn's drama movie Ordinary Angels, written by Meg Tilly and Kelly Fremon Craig, as well as in Guy Ritchie's The Ministry of Ungentlemanly Warfare, an action comedy film.

-Other work

-Other projects include an independent album called This Is Next Time, released in late 2005, and appearing in a Russian commercial for Orbit gum.
+In 2025 he starred in the buddy action comedy film Playdate.

 Ritchson appears in a web series titled Enormous Friends with his Blue Mountain State co-star, Rob Ramsay.

-He supports the development of Christian films in Hollywood.

 Personal life

 Ritchson met his wife, Catherine, while he was taking a dance class at a college and they married in 2006.
 They lived with their three sons in Florida for years.
-In 2023 the couple decided to sell their home and live on the road allowing Ritchson to spend more time with his family.
-The family stays in Airbnbs and hotels; Catherine, a financial analyst, homeschools their sons.
+In 2023, the couple decided to sell their home and live on the road, allowing Ritchson to spend more time with his family.
+The family stayed in Airbnbs and hotels; Catherine, a financial analyst, homeschooled their sons.
+In September 2026, Ritchson announced he and Catherine had separated.

 Ritchson has been diagnosed with bipolar disorder and has spoken openly about his struggles with the condition.

-He frequently discusses the significance of his faith.
-He started the YouTube channel InstaChurch, in January 2022, where he discusses his convictions.
+In March 2026, Ritchson was involved in a physical altercation with neighbor Ronnie Taylor in Brentwood, Tennessee; while Ritchson rode his motorcycle through the neighborhood, Taylor stepped in front of Ritchson, blocking his path and chastising Ritchson for this being a danger to children playing in the area.
+Taylor then initiated a physical confrontation and Ritchson acted in self-defense.
+The police were called, but Ritchson declined to pursue charges.